daichou03/AnchoredDensestSubgraph/README.md

 The loaded data graph (`A`) is in `SparseMatrixCSC` format.

 #### Accepted input graph by `readIN()`
-This algorithm can work on other data graphs you downloaded.
+This algorithm can work on other data graphs you downloaded, for example, [uk2007](http://konect.cc/networks/dimacs10-uk-2007-05/) (large!).
 All our experimental data graphs can be found at [SNAP](https://snap.stanford.edu/data/index.html), [KONECT](http://konect.cc/) and [Network Repository](https://networkrepository.com/networks.php).

-Once you downloaded  (for example, [uk2007](http://konect.cc/networks/dimacs10-uk-2007-05/) (large!)) and extracted the data,
-`readIN()` accepts file of the following format:
+In our experiment, we preprocessed all the data graphs we used so that they can be loaded by `readIN()` (see above for syntax):
 - The first line is the number of vertices and the number of edges respectively.
-- The remaining lines are the list of edges (unweighted, undirected, unidirectional), vertices are 1-indexed.
+- The remaining lines are the list of edges (unweighted, undirected), vertices are 1-indexed.
+- A line starting with `#` and `%` is ignored.

+You may need to preprocess the raw data first if it does not meet the above conditions.

 Example:
 ```